sunil-singh-chaudhary/Isolate-Flutter-for-Download/README.md

 # Download images video etc.
   Uisng Flutter ISolates and Future Async

-# ISolates used when we need to like parsing a hung chunk of data parallely so Here
+# ISolates used when we need to like parsing a huge chunk of data parallely , so Here
    comes the concept of isolates we can first download data Using Async then parse it Using Isolate.spawn()

 # Add these api in pubspec.yml
   flutter_downloader: ^1.9.1
   path_provider: ^2.0.11
   permission_handler: ^10.2.0
   http: ^0.13.5

+   #init
     @override
   void initState() {
       loadIsolate();